What is the Emotion Recognition Model?

 Confirm your text field selection and click Start Analysis.

-Or, for additional options, including translation services or type of model configuration (surveys vs. social media), switch to advanced setup.
+Or, for additional options, including translation services or type of model configuration (surveys, social media, or general), switch to advanced setup.

 It may take some time for the stream to finish processing.